psalmuelle/tbdex-wallet/README.md

 #### NB

-To carry out conversion on the app, you would need testnet BTC.
+To carry out conversion on the app, you will need testnet BTC.
 You can get some from [https://coinfaucet.eu/en/btc-testnet/](https://coinfaucet.eu/en/btc-testnet/)

 ### Statement of Problem